SiriusBYT/Flashcord/README.md

 ### 🔁 User Variables
 The following variables can be changed to improve your Flashcord Experience.
+The values specified for each variable are their default values.

+If you are running Flashcord SID, your variables **must be after the "@import" line**.
 ```
-:root, body {
+* {
   /* Control Blur Intensity, recommended to set to 0px on low end systems. */
   --BlurInt-Big: 16px;
   --BlurInt-Med: 8px;